cloudant-labs/go-cloudant/README.md

         Foo:    "bar",
 }

-uploader := db.Bulk(50, 60) // new uploader using batch size 50, flushing documents to server every 60 seconds
+uploader := db.Bulk(50, 1048576, 60) // new uploader using batch size 50, max batch size 1MB, flushing documents to server every 60 seconds

-// Note: workers only flush their documents to the server:
+// Note: workers only flush their document batch to the server:
-//  1)  periodically (set to 0 to disable)
+//  1)  periodically (set to -1 to disable).
-//  2)  when their batch size limit is reached.
+//  2)  when the maximum number of documents per batch is reached.
+//  3)  when the maximum batch size (in bytes) is reached (set to -1 to disable).
-//  3)  if a document is uploaded using `.UploadNow(doc)`.
+//  4)  if a document is uploaded using `.UploadNow(doc)`.
-//  4)  if a client calls `.Flush()` or `.Stop()`.
+//  5)  if a client calls `.Flush()` or `.Stop()`.

 uploader.FireAndForget(myDoc1)